 - $20,000 in property damage insurance to pay for property damaged in a single accident.

 Uninsured and underinsured motorist coverages must be offered but can be declined in writing.
 If you lease or finance your car, your lender will likely require you to purchase comprehensive and collision insurance.

 With all of the car insurance companies out there and the different options offered to each driver, it’s important to find which car insurance company will be the best for you.
 Finding the best car insurance in Montana will be different for each person because of factors such as these: driving record, age, marital status, credit score, etc, as well as your geographic location.
 However, these are two things to think about when shopping around for auto insurance in Montana:

 - Evaluate your needs: Your unique needs for car insurance help match you to the best provider for car insurance.
-The price you pay will depend on things like the make and model of your car, your age and gender, and whether you have any high-risk or teen drivers in the household that can increase your rate and change your coverage levels.
+The price you pay will depend on things like the make and model of your car, your age and whether you have any high-risk or teen drivers in the household that can increase your rate and change your coverage levels.
 For example, if you have a lower than average credit score, you’ll want to look for car insurance companies that are more lenient about credit history.
 Additionally, if you have a history of accidents, you’ll want to find an insurance company that provides accident forgiveness.

 - Consider state factors: Where you live often plays an enormous role in how much you pay for car insurance.
 Montana is known for its glaciers and the Rocky Mountains, but if you live in the Western half of the state, you’ll definitely want to consider getting roadside assistance and wheel protection given the added road hazards.
 However, most car insurance companies have local agents in each area code that can help assist you.